 Each office at CCS is equipped with a webcam for recording client sessions.
-Each trainee will be provided webbased storage on a secure drive at CCS to save client session videos.
+Each trainee will be provided with web-based storage on a secure drive at CCS to save client session videos.
 These drives can be accessed through any networked computer at CCS once you login into the computer.
 It is expected that supervision will include regular video review.